Orders In Seconds

 Impactful Mergers and Acquisitions

 The growth of CPG companies is also significantly propelled by mergers and acquisitions (M&A).
-They provide an avenue for these companies to expand their market presence, acquire new technologies, or diversify their product portfolios.
+These activities help CPG companies access new markets, brands, and distribution channels, providing an avenue to expand their market presence, acquire new technologies, or diversify their product portfolios.

 Notable M&A activities in the CPG industry include Hershey’s acquisition of Dot’s, Coca-Cola’s purchase of the remaining stake in BodyArmor, and Mondelēz International’s acquisition of Clif Bar.
 These strategic moves have allowed these companies to expand their footprint and remain competitive in the CPG market landscape.